grace-notes/website/contents/topics/holy-spirit-salvation-ministry.md

 Effectual faith means the power to produce the intended effect and purpose, i.e., salvation.

-Ephesians 2:8, “_For you have been saved by grace_ [efficacious grace] _through faith [effectual faith], and this_ [matter of being saved] _is not from yourselves; it is a gift from God, not from works, lest any man should boast._”
+> Ephesians 2:8, “For you have been saved by grace_ [efficacious grace] _through faith [effectual faith], and this_ [matter of being saved] _is not from yourselves; it is a gift from God, not from works, lest any man should boast.”

 So in our salvation, there are two acts of sovereign grace: